 I love nature and I love spending time outdoors.
 Most kids love being outside too but sometimes they need a little encouragement.
 Especially these days when kids get so used to their electronics!
 Outdoor fun is a great way to have them set aside electronics and engage in the benefits of family time.
 If you want to get outside but you fear that your family hiking trips won’t be as fun as you hoped, I have some great advice from Mark Danenhauer on how to get the whole family to enjoy a hike.

-Mark Danenhauer is a stay at home dad who loves sharing the natural world with his two children.
+Mark Danenhauer is a stay at home dad who loves sharing the natural world with his two small children.
 He is a pro at getting his kids involved in all kinds of outdoor activities.
 He writes a blog and is author of Jake’s Nature Guide: Rocky Mountains (affiliate link below).
 You can learn more at Jake’s Nature Blog or on Jake’s Nature Guide on Pinterest.
 I am so happy to have him share a guest post with us today on how to make family hiking trips more fun.
 Discover the incredible advantages of family hiking and how it can strengthen your bond while improving overall health and well-being.
 From boosting communication skills to fostering a sense of adventure, hitting the trails with your loved ones is a must.

 The weekend is always a great time to spend with family and what better way to spend it than by taking a nice hike in nature?